 All actions (3.1 - 3.21) in Goal 3 were implemented and EFFECTIVE in fostering learning environments where students and staff feel a sense of connection and belonging to their school community.
-SRVUSD created a robust Multi Tiered System of Support (MTSS) which will create safe, equitable and caring instructional environments to ensure all students can achieve success.
-Evidence of effectiveness is demonstrated in metric 6c and increased school connectedness in 9th and 11th grade.
-Another example of effective action can be measured in metric 5b and a 1.7% drop in chronic absenteeism due to effective strategies for addressing student attendance issues.
-As in Goal 1, due to Covid learning loss, desired outcome data was not met in metrics on attendance, graduation rate and school connectedness, data shows that other than chronic absenteeism, growth occurred, just not at the level of the desired outcome fro 2023-2034.
+SRVUSD will create a robust Multi Tiered System of Support (MTSS) which will create safe, equitable and caring instructional environments to ensure all students can achieve success.
+As in Goal 1, due to Covid learning loss, desired outcome data was not met in metrics on attendance, graduation rate and school connectedness, data shows that other than chronic absenteeism, grow occurred, just not at the level of the desired outcome fro 2023-2034.
 However significant progress was made, conditions were created and qualitative data received from our educational partners showed that Goal 3 actions were effective.